Moving Towards Centers: Re-ranking with Attention and Memory for Re-identification: Our Approch

-The multi-head structure refers to concatenate the outputs from multiple scaled dot-product attention modules and fuse them with a learnable projection $\mathbf{W}^O$.
+The multi-head structure refers to concatenating the outputs from multiple scaled dot-product attention modules and fusing them with a learnable projection $\mathbf{W}^O$.
 It encapsulates complex relationships amongst different elements in the sequence by forcing each head to focus on some specific parts of the input embeddings.
 The output is added to $\mathbf{X}$ and finally normalized via Layer Normalization (LN),

 Besides MHA, the Transformer encoder layer contains a position-wise feed-forward network for non-linearity.
 It consists of two linear transformations with a ReLU activation,

 The final output of one complete Transformer encoder layer is